- About WhistleBlower Security Inc.

 - 5. What happens if I don’t include enough information, or if I only have limited information?

 The more information that you can provide the more valuable your report will be.
 If you do not include enough information it will be very difficult for those reviewing your report to act effectively.
 However, it’s best to provide any information you have no matter how much or how little.
-Remember that if the reviewers require more information they will be able to request additional information from you through the confidential WhistleBlower system.
+Remember that if the reviewers require more information they will be able to request additional information from you through the confidential ethics reporting system.
 In order to check to see if additional information has been requested, you will have to log in to the system using the login and password provided to you when you made your initial report.

 If you have additional information that you would like to provide with your report and it is in electronic format, you can use the ‘Attachment’ feature, which is located on the report form.
 (In order to protect your identity, be sure to remove all personal information from the electronic documents you are attaching – see ‘How do I protect my identity when attaching electronic documents?’)